Group Therapy

 • Receive feedback you never knew you needed

-• Discover how your coping strategies serve you—and where they hold you back
+• Discover how your coping strategies serve you — and where they hold you back

-• Build honest, imperfect, nourishing human connection
+• Build honest, imperfect, nourishing human connection — recognising that our relationships extend beyond the human realm

-Both meet in person at 596 Crown Street, Surry Hills.
+596 Crown Street, Surry Hills

 Getting Started

-I generally seek to exclude rather than include—not out of gatekeeping, but to protect the integrity of the space.
+I generally seek to exclude rather than include — not out of gatekeeping, but to protect the integrity of the space.
 Group is not for everyone.
-It’s deep, sometimes confronting work that relies on safety, mutual commitment, and readiness.
+It’s deep, sometimes confronting work that relies on mutual commitment and readiness.

 If you’re in a place where you can show up honestly and stay curious, it can be profoundly transformative.

-You don’t need to be in crisis to benefit.
-You just need the courage to sit in a room with others, speak the unspeakable, and listen with your whole self.
+You don’t need to be in crisis to benefit — you just need the courage to sit in a room with others, speak the unspeakable, and listen with your whole self.